-- Ongoing very large expenditures by hydropower utilities (notably BPA) to mitigate salmon habitat losses caused by dams; - 2) The failure of Enron in 2001, with its devastating effects on several local utilities and the resultant retrenchment in Washington State from utility deregulation/restructuring; - 3) The recognition of human-caused climate change, driven mostly by carbon dioxide release-a significant portion of which can be attributed to electric power generation; - 4) The passage of State Initiative 937codified at RCW chapter 19.285, requiring utilities to acquire an increasing portion of their electric supplies from qualified renewable resources (a so-called renewable resource portfolio standard); - 5) North American natural gas resource supply limitations and competition for supply, caused in large part by major pipelines being completed from NW Canada to the US Midwest.
+- Ongoing very large expenditures by hydropower utilities (notably BPA) to mitigate salmon habitat losses caused by dams; - ((2) The failure of Enron in 2001, with its devastating effects on several local utilities and the resultant retrenchment in Washington State from utility deregulation/restructuring;)) - ((3))2) The recognition of human-caused climate change, driven mostly by carbon dioxide release-a significant portion of which can be attributed to electric power generation; and - ((4)) 3) The passage of State Initiative 937codified at RCW chapter 19.285, requiring utilities to acquire an increasing portion of their electric supplies from qualified renewable resources (a so-called renewable resource portfolio standard); - ((5) North American natural gas resource supply limitations and competition for supply, caused in large part by major pipelines being completed from NW Canada to the US Midwest.))

-Hydropower is the largest single source of our existing electrical power, with the county's major electric resources located outside King County.
-These include the Grand Coulee, North Bonneville and Ross
+Hydropower is the largest single source of ((our)) the existing electrical power, with the county's major electric resources located outside King County.
+These include the Grand Coulee, North Bonneville and Ross Dams.

-Dams.
 No new large dam sites are available in the region, making hydropower a very small part of projected new regional power-generating resources.

 Existing hydropower facilities in King County include Snoqualmie Falls, Cedar Falls, Twin Falls, Weeks Falls, and Black Creek.
-Proposed projects include expansion of Snoqualmie Falls and new facilities at South Fork Tolt River, Hancock Creek and Calligan Creek (both are tributaries of the North Fork Snoqualmie), the Upper South Fork Snoqualmie and Martin Creek near Stevens Pass.
+Proposed projects include ((expansion of Snoqualmie Falls and)) new facilities at ((South Fork Tolt River,)) Hancock Creek and Calligan Creek (both are tributaries of the North Fork Snoqualmie), ((the Upper South Fork Snoqualmie and)) Martin Creek near Stevens Pass, and Black Canyon on the North Fork Snoqualmie.
 Few if any additional projects beyond these listed are expected to be built in King County, and some of those listed above, although licensed, may not be built.